Human Rights Act 1998 and the European Convention on Human Rights - Key rights under the European Convention on Human Rights

 Article 6: Right to a Fair Trial

-Article 6 provides the right to a fair and public hearing within a reasonable time by an independent and impartial tribunal established by law.
-It includes the presumption of innocence and rights to legal representation.
+Article 6 guarantees a fair and public hearing within a reasonable time by an independent and impartial tribunal.
+It includes the presumption of innocence, the right to legal representation, and minimum rights for those charged with criminal offences.

 Article 8: Right to Respect for Private and Family Life